espanso/website/docs/get-started.md

 espanso path
 ```

 > By default, the configuration folder is hidden on most systems.
-To open it, copy path of your configuration folder and paste it in the address bar (aka path bar) of your file manager/explorer.
+To open it, copy the path of your configuration folder and paste it in the address bar (aka path bar) of your file manager/explorer.

 :::info